by Susan Flantzer © Unofficial Royalty 2020

 Queen Claude, Duchess of Brittany, aged 24, died on July 20, 1524, at the Château de Blois in Blois, France.
 It is suspected that Claude had tuberculosis and contracted syphilis from her husband and certainly seven pregnancies in eight years weakened her health.
 Claude was buried at the Basilica of Saint-Denis near Paris.

 In 1530, François married the widow of King Manuel I of Portugal, Eleanor, Archduchess of Austria, Infanta of Castile from the House of Habsburg.
-She was the daughter of Philip of Austria and Joanna of Castile, co-sovereigns of the Kingdom of Castile, and the sister of Charles V, Emperor of Austria.
+She was the daughter of Philip of Habsburg, Duke of Burgundy and Juana I, Queen of Castile and León, co-sovereigns of the Kingdom of Castile, and the sister of Charles V, Emperor of Austria.
 François preferred his mistresses, ignored Eleanor, and the marriage was childless.
 François survived Claude by twenty-three years, dying on March 31, 1547, at the Château de Rambouillet in Rambouillet, France at the age of 52 and was buried with Claude.

 François and Claude’s tomb was desecrated during the French Revolution in October 1793.
 Archaeologist Alexandre Lenoir was able to save the tomb and preserved it at the Museum of French Monuments.
-It was returned to the Basilica of Saint-Denis during the Second Bourbon Restoration (1815 – 1830).
+The tomb was returned to the Basilica of Saint-Denis during the Second Bourbon Restoration (1815 – 1830).

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.